fbpx

 MASTER OF DIVINITY

 The Master of Divinity (MDiv) is a professional degree that prepares you to be a transformational leader in ministry.
 Theological instruction combined with hands-on ministry experience in immersive courses and practicums offers the knowledge and skills necessary for creative pastoral ministry through the integration of scholarship, piety, and justice.
-MTS is proud of its accessible class schedules, offering the full MDiv curriculum through traditional, night-track, or hybrid-online tracks.
+MTS is proud of its accessible class schedules, offering the full MDiv curriculum through traditional or hybrid-online tracks.

 SCHOLARSHIP